 Sausage, White Bean, and Spinach Soup

 - Vegetables: Feel free to swap in a heartier green like kale or chard for the spinach.
 They do take longer to cook, so you will want to add them in as soon as the soup is simmering.
 You could also add in some cauliflower, zucchini, summer squash, or green beans for even more veggie goodness.

 - Pasta: I have gotten a lot of questions about adding pasta to the soup.
-You can definitely add pasta in addition to the beans or in place of the beans.
-Add it during the last 10 minutes of cooking so it doesn't overcook.
-Many people have reported that they turned this into a sausage tortellini soup by adding some store bought tortellini with great results.
+You can add pasta in addition to the beans or instead of the beans.
+Add the pasta during the last 10 minutes of cooking so it doesn't overcook.
+Many people have reported that they turned this into a sausage tortellini soup by adding some store-bought tortellini with great results.

+Sausage, White Bean, and Spinach Soup